 - 1. All employees will keep their hair clean, neatly trimmed, and well-groomed.
 Employees' hair shall always present a professional image.
 The length and/or bulk of the hair will not be excessive or present a ragged, unkempt, or extreme appearance.
-The bulk or length of hair must not interfere with officer safety or with the normal wear of standard police headgear.
-Haircuts or styles presenting an "unusual appearance" that detracts from a professional and business image are prohibited. - 2.
+The bulk or length of hair must not interfere with officer safety or with the normal wear of standard police headgear; hair extending beyond the collar or over the face will be pulled back/up and secured away from the face while in uniform. - 2.
+Haircuts or styles presenting an "unusual appearance" that detracts from a professional and business image are prohibited. - 3.
 Dyed, tinted or bleached hair must be within a naturally occurring color range and must be professional in appearance.
-This would not include colors such as pink, blue, purple, or green. - 3.
-Wigs or hairpieces which conform to this policy are permitted, as long as they are neat, clean, and natural in appearance. - 4.
+This would not include colors such as pink, blue, purple, or green. - 4.
+Wigs or hairpieces which conform to this policy are permitted, as long as they are neat, clean, and natural in appearance. - 5.
 No decorations or ornaments may be worn in the hair.
 Items used to hold hair in place will be concealed as much as possible and not overt in color or design.